Kang-Kim1/it_library/README.md

-# Kang Library
+# it_library
-### Native android application to search IT books using REST API
+Mobile application(Android) development assignment using REST API
-* Architecture : MVVM
-* External Libraries : Retrofit2, Glide